Ilankay/ilancoin_mining_pool/README.md

 ## setup instructinos:
 ### server:
+install the required packages from other/requirements.txt configure the database and the rpc in the server-main.py file

-run the server-main.py file in the server directory
+run the src/server-main.py file

 ### client:
+install the required packages from other/requirements.txt

-run the client_gui.py file in the client directory
+run the other/client_gui.py file in the client directory

 ## client to server communication protocol